Saving Foundation Flow-Matching Priors for Inverse Problems: Experiments

 \subsection{Few-shot scientific IPs}

-We consider two scientific IPs from InverseBench~\citep{inversebench} and take their data as necessary: \textbf{(1) linear inverse scattering (LIS)}, an IP in optical microscopy, where the objective is to recover the unknown permittivity contrast $\mb{z} \in \mathbb{R}^n$ from measurements of the scattered light field $\mb{y}_\text{sc} \in \mathbb{C}^m$.
-We use $100$ samples for evaluation and $10$ samples as few-shot instances; \textbf{(2) Compressed sensing MRI}, an important technique to accelerate MRI scanning through subsampling.
-We use $94$ samples from the test set for evaluation and $6$ samples from the validation set as instances of a few shots.
-More details on the forward models can be found in \cref{sec:app-ips-fwd} and \cite{inversebench}.
-For D-Flow, we choose the best result between random initialization and warm-start with the least-loss few-shot instance, trying to make a fair comparison with them.
+\paragraph{Experiment setup} Inversebench~\citep{inversebench} is specifically designed to expose the ``scientific gap" that standard visual IPs fail to capture.
+It includes five distinct scientific IPs, each presenting a unique structural challenge.
+We consider three of them.\footnote{We exclude two IPs from InverseBench: \textbf{full waveform inversion}, due to optimization instability caused by the forward operator---faced by their original paper also; and the \textbf{Navier-Stokes equation}, as it requires gradient-free optimization.} and take their data as necessary: \textbf{(1) Linear inverse scattering (LIS)}, a linear IP in optical microscopy, where the objective is to recover the unknown permittivity contrast $\mb{z} \in \mathbb{R}^n$ from measurements of the scattered light field $\mb{y}_\text{sc} \in \mathbb{C}^m$.
+We use $100$ samples for evaluation and $10$ samples as guidance; \textbf{(2) Compressed sensing MRI}, a linear IP to accelerate MRI scanning through subsampling.
+We use $94$ samples for evaluation and $6$ for guidance; \textbf{(3)} \textbf{Black hole imaging (BKH)}, a nonlinear IP that reconstructs black holes from measurements using Very Long Baseline Interferometry (VLBI) with non-additive noise.
+We use $100$ samples for evaluation and $5$ for guidance; detailed forward models are provided in \cref{sec:app-ips-fwd} and \citet{inversebench}.
+In terms of methods, we focus on FMPlug, D-Flow, and DIP due to their strong performance in \cref{sec:exp-simple-ip}.
+For D-Flow, we choose the best result between random initialization and warm-start using the few-shot instance with the least loss for a fair comparison.
+We take Red-Diff, one of the SOTA methods with \textbf{domain-specific priors}~\cite{inversebench}, as a reference---performance quoted from their paper.

-From \cref{tab:sci_ips}, it is evident that in both scientific IPs, our proposed few-shot FMPlug beats both DIP and D-Flow by large margins in PSNR and SSIM.
-We put Red-Diff, the best SOTA method with domain-specific priors as evaluated in \cite{inversebench}, as a reference (performance quoted from their paper also), highlighting the gaps to be bridged next.
-Qualitatively, from \cref{fig:sci_ips_vis}, our method faithfully recovers the main object structures, while D-Flow and DIP show severe artifacts.